The Martini

 1 dash of orange bitters (optional), such as Angostura

 Put all ingredients in a glass with ice.
 Any glass will do.
 Stir for 60 seconds.
-(I don’t need to explain how to do this, do I?)
 Strain into a chilled cocktail glass.
 I use a julep strainer and think you should too.
 You could use two forks, as I’ve suggested before.
 The goal, once again, is to separate ice from the liquid.
 Garnish with an olive or two.
 Your other alternative is a lemon twist.
 Not a slice, a wheel, or wedge.
 A twist.
 (See page 10 if you want to know more about why I’m adamant this should be a twist and nothing else.)